Khabib73/YATL/README.md

 ## Yatl - Yet Another Testing Language

-Yatl is a testing language that allows you to write tests in YAML.
+Yatl is a simple testing language that allows you to write tests in YAML.
+You can using this framework to write tests for your applications and integration to CI/CD.

 ## Installation